Go paper-free

 Amend paper-free preferences for your statements and correspondence.

-Compare mortgage interest rates with Lloyds Bank to see what deals might be available for you.
-Use our mortgage rates calculator to see how much you could borrow and what your monthly interest may be.
+See what your personalised mortgage rate could be with Lloyds.
+Use the calculators to see our latest mortgage rates, see how much you could borrow and what your monthly repayments might be.

 Mortgages rates can be affected by a range of things, from personal details to government decisions.
 The main factors include: